borglefink/countsource/README.md

 Usage
 ---------
 Give a directory as a parameter.
 If none is given, the executable's directory is used.
+All sub-directories will be included in the result as well.
 ```
 countsource [directory]
 ```